 With so many tasks to take care of and details to arrange, planning a wedding can seem overwhelming and stressful.
 This handy wedding planning checklist will help keep you on track so that no detail is forgotten.
+Guiding you through what to do, and when, this wedding planning checklist is the ideal resource to keep by your side while your plan your wedding.

-Draft your guest list
+Draft your initial guest list

 Putting your guest list together can be a challenge, but you need to be realistic about how many people you want to invite so you can work out how big a venue you will need – there’s no point looking for a venue that holds 70 people if you’re planning on inviting 150!
 It’s a good idea to split your guest list into two categories – the people you absolutely have to have there and another list of people you’d like to have if you could and if your budget allows.
 Don’t worry if your initial list seems huge, you’ll keep going back to it and adjusting it until you have the final version.
 Don’t forget to include yourselves, your bridal party and family on your guest list to make sure they are included in the numbers.